zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-11.png">

-Now click on the **Delete** button and you will see that the specified author is deleted from the list.
+Now click on the **Delete** button, and you will see that the specified author is deleted from the list.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-12.png">